RHughes98/MeV-precip-bands/README.md

 \* _The preceding [paper](https://github.com/RHughes98/MeV-precip-bands/blob/main/Blumetal2015_SAMPEXprecipHSSs.pdf) uses the subscript
                  to denote the time window of the 10th percentile baseline rather than the percentile taken for the baseline._

+### Machine Learning

+Various machine learning techniques were explored to identify and/or predict precipitation bands.
+The most successful in Ryan's time here was a bidirectional Long Short Term Memory (LSTM) neural network with